 Am I at risk to develop prediabetes or type 2 diabetes?

-Take the quiz to find out if you are at risk for prediabetes and type 2 diabetes.
+Take the Risk Test to find out if you are at risk for prediabetes and type 2 diabetes.

 The American Diabetes Association recommends that testing to detect prediabetes and type 2 diabetes be considered in adults without symptoms who are overweight or obese and have one or more additional risk factors for diabetes.
 Talk with your doctor to determine if testing is right for you.